 In contrast to static compliance, the term "dynamic compliance" sounds like it refers to something vigorous and mobile.
 The definition of static compliance is easily repurposed to suit:

-Static compliance is change in volume divided by change in pressure, measured in the presence of gas flow.
+Dynamic compliance is change in volume divided by change in pressure, measured in the presence of gas flow.

 In essence, it is the same compliance but measured during normal inspiration and expiration.
 Dynamic compliance is always lower than static compliance.
 The reason for this is that dynamic compliance also incorporates airflow resistance, in addition to the usual chest wall pressure and lung pressure.